-Beyond the shape-shifting trickster Māui (of Disney’s Moana fame), many people know very little about the fascinating Hawaiian mythology.
-Among the thousands of Hawaiian gods and goddesses there is huge variety, from the powerful and terrifying to the peaceful and beneficent.
+Beyond the shape-shifting trickster Māui (of Disney’s Moana fame), many people know very little about the fascinating Hawaiian gods and goddesses and Hawaiian mythology.
+Among the thousands of Hawaiian gods and goddesses, there is a huge variety, from the powerful and terrifying to the peaceful and beneficent.
 Some gods and goddesses reigned over extensive realms of utmost importance to native Hawaiian culture, from their relationship with nature to warfare, while others were responsible for parts of everyday life, from farming to the family.

 Kāne: Creator God

 Kāne is the chief among the gods and is worshiped as the creator and the god of the sky and of light.

 As the patron of creators, Kāne’s blessing was sought when new buildings or canoes were constructed, and sometimes even as new life entered the world during childbirth.
 Offerings to Kāne were usually in the form of prayers, kapa cloth (a patterned textile made from the fibers of certain plants), and mild intoxicants.